Vidit-Keshari/2048/README.md

 - Now the player names are synced with Vidit: Old Series: Lights Out.
 - Add some feature in approach to make the game compatible to phones.
 - Changed the mechanics a little to make the game better and avoid the unnecessary glitches
+- Added a button lock system

+Sorry for not updating this README.md properly earlier (I forgot to write about the lock system)

+Very sorry for giving a incomplete update.
+Currently the lock system doesn't work properly.
+Also, I discovered several glitches which are due to conflicts between WASD controls a name typing.
+The new update 2.1 is almost ready and I will be publishing it in a few minutes with fixed version of game.

+Thanks for your co-operation!

 ### Initial release v.1.0